plone/Products.PloneHotfix20210518/Products/PloneHotfix20210518/README.txt

   Fixes released in Products.PluggableAuthService 2.6.0, Products.GenericSetup 2.1.1, and Zope 4.5.5.
 - Reflected XSS in various spots.
   Fixes released in Products.CMFCore 2.5.1 and Products.PluggableAuthService 2.6.2.
+- Remote Code Execution via traversal in expressions via string formatter.
+  Fixes released in Zope 4.6.2, which takes over the already stricter code from Zope 5.2.1.

 Installation